Working to reduce conflict and support coexistence

 A collaborative effort between Conservation Northwest and local ranchers, the Range Rider Pilot Project seeks to demonstrate the effectiveness of non-lethal measures in deterring or reducing conflicts where wolves and livestock overlap in Washington state.
-We also coordinate with the Washington Department of Fish and Wildlife (WDFW), independent wolf experts, scientists, and other partners to support this project.
+We also coordinate with the Washington Department of Fish and Wildlife (WDFW), independent wolf experts, scientists and other partners to support range riding efforts.

-This collaborative work is reducing the potential for conflict where predators and livestock overlap, and by extension protecting wolves from incidents that can quickly become lethal for both predator and prey.
+This collaborative work is reducing the potential for wolf-livestock conflict, and by extension is protecting wolves from incidents that can quickly become lethal for both predator and prey.
 The project season typically begins with trainings in April and a field season from May through October.
 We also offer workshops, ongoing training opportunities, and technical and field support.

-2017 was the seventh year the project has operated, with between one and seven project seasons completed each year.
+2019 was the ninth year the project has operated, with between one and seven project seasons completed each year.
 A “project season” is one full season with a range rider working from spring turnout (typically early May) through fall roundup (typically October).
 The number of project seasons per year varies depending on how many ranchers we partner with, and how many range rider positions we co-sponsor.

 Range Rider Pilot Project news

 - October 2021: The Passion: Range Rider Daniel Curry, The Filson Journal